LibraryCarpentry/lc-shell/_extras/guide.md

     Have them create the example directory for the shell exercises there so that they can find it easily and watch it evolve.

+- On Windows, Microsoft OneDrive may appear in the home directory list as of 2022.
+Desktop is often found inside the OneDrive directory.
 ___

 [shebang]: http://www.in-ulm.de/~mascheck/various/shebang/